Constructive Canonicity of Inductive Inequalities: Introduction

-At the core of unified correspondence is an {\em algebraic} reformulation of algorithmic {\em correspondence} theory, with its ensuing algebraic canonicity-via-correspondence argument.
-This reformulation makes it possible to construe the computation of first-order correspondents in two phases: reduction and translation.
+At the core of unified correspondence is an {\em algebraic} reformulation of {\em correspondence} theory \cite{ConPalSou}, with its ensuing algorithmic canonicity-via-correspondence argument \cite{ConPal12}.
+This reformulation makes it possible to construe the computation of first-order correspondents in two phases: reduction, and translation (cf.\ \cite{ConPal13} for an expanded discussion on this point).
 Formulas/inequalities are interpreted in the canonical extension $\bbas$ of a given algebra $\bba$, and a calculus of rules (captured by the ALBA algorithm) is applied to rewrite them into equivalent expressions with no occurring propositional variables, called pure.
 The pure expressions may, however, contain (non-propositional) variables known as nominals and co-nominals.
 If successful, achieving pure expressions completes the reduction phase.
 Pure expressions are already enough to implement Sambin-Vaccaro's canonicity strategy: indeed, the validity of pure expressions under assignments sending propositional variables into $\bba$ (identified with the {\em admissible} assignments on $\bbas$) is tantamount to their validity w.r.t.\ arbitrary assignments on $\bbas$, and this establishes the canonicity of the original formula or inequality.

 In a non-constructive setting, the nominals and co-nominals are interpreted as ranging over the completely join-irreducible or meet-irreducible elements of $\bbas$.
 The soundness of the rewrite rules is based, in part, on the fact that the completely join-irreducible and meet-irreducible elements respectively join-generate and meet-generate the ambient algebra $\bbas$.
 Moreover, in this setting, completely meet- and join-irreducible elements correspond, via discrete duality, to first-order definable subsets of the dual relational semantics.
 Thus the first-order frame correspondent of the original formula or inequality can be obtained by simply applying the appropriate standard translation to the pure expressions.
 This is known as the translation phase.